-Desmond Egan was a skilled amateur filmmaker with a keen eye for detail.
-A wine merchant by trade, he lived with his wife and 4 daughters in Glenageary Co.
-Dublin.
-His films were shot between the 1937 and 1943.
-To see more from the Desmond Egan collection click
+Desmond Egan was a skilled amateur filmmaker with a background in professional production.
+A wine merchant by trade, he lived with his wife and 4 daughters in Glenageary, Co Dublin.
+His films were shot between 1937 and 1946 and the collection of silent, colour films includes home movies, short dramas and documentaries on a range of subjects.

 To see more from the Desmond Egan Collection, click here.